-Have you ever wondered how to make those soft caramel popcorns balls for scratch?
-Let me show you how to make this old fashioned treat for kids of all ages!
-It's so easy!
-Popcorn mixed into homemade caramel sauce made with sweetened condensed milk for that chewy texture you crave!
+Have you ever wondered how to make those soft caramel popcorn balls from scratch?
+Let me show you how to make this old-fashioned treat for kids of all ages!

 Jump to: